 Find out about the treatment options.

 The treatment method depends on the nature and extent of the addiction problem.
 Some alcoholics may need to go through a medically-supervised detox program.
 Those suffering from co-occurring disorders may need to go through an inpatient treatment and rehab program where both the conditions are addressed simultaneously.
-Someone else with a less severe form of alcohol use disorder benefit from joining support groups or attending one-on-one or group counseling sessions.
+Someone else with a less severe form of alcohol use disorder benefits from joining support groups or attending one-on-one or group counseling sessions.
+It is also imperative to learn more about the availability of aftercare treatment in the facility of choice.

 Prepare a script sans the drama.